Skip to main content

 }

-If the city parameter does exist (and is not null) we can attempt to fetch the data on the client.
-In this case we are fetching the data from a JSON file.
+If the city parameter does exist (and is not null) it is possible to attempt to fetch the data on the client.
+In this case the data is being fetched from a JSON file.

 {